 Easy Tennis Betting Tips: Get Started Making Smart Bets

 Forgive the pun, but futures odds are very often a racket.
-With so many players in the field, sportsbooks feel comfortable overrounding until the vig reaches 50%, and they’ll go so short on the favorites that there’s very rarely any value.
+With so many players in the field, sportsbooks feel comfortable over rounding until the vig reaches 50%.
+They go so short on favorites that there’s very rarely any value.

-At the 2018 Wimbledon Championships, Roger Federer was listed at +175 before the tournament and at better-than-even odds when he lost to Kevin Anderson, a very understandable thing to do.
+At the 2018 Wimbledon Championships, Roger Federer was listed at +175 before the tournament.
+He was at better-than-even odds when he understandably lost to Kevin Anderson.
 Six of the highest players on the women’s odds sheet lost in the first two rounds, wiping out 43% implied probability.
 The eventual winner, who emerged from all that carnage, had started the 128-player tournament listed at just +1000.
-The experience scarred me as a bettor, and it should scare you too.

-If you are going to bet on the US Open futures, make sure you use our look at our US Open odds tracker to make sure you’re getting good value.
+If you are going to bet on the US Open futures, make sure you look at our US Open odds tracker to make sure you’re getting good value.

-We talk about this more in the how tennis rankings work page, but using the ATP/WTA world rankings to compare players is a bad first step for players.
-Those rankings aren’t mean to be a relative ranking of player quality, just a ranking of who has achieved the most on tour in the last calendar year.
-The ranking system is used by the tour to decide tournament seedings, not anything more.
+It’s crucial to understand how tennis rankings work.
+ATP/WTA world rankings are not the best place to compare the skills of two players.
+It’s crucial to recognize that these rankings aren’t mean to be a relative ranking of player quality, just a ranking of who has achieved the most on tour in the last calendar year.
+The ranking system is used by the tour for tournament seeding alone.

-Elo is a better ranking of relative quality in a head-to-head contest than just about anything out there.
+Elo is a better ranking of relative head-to-head quality than just about anything out there.
 It works by assigning each player a base score and then adjusting that score after each match to account for the outcome.
 You can even filter results by surface, so you can see how a player ranks on hard court, grass, or clay courts.

 Consider the Number of Sets

-Tennis is a unique sport, in that each match is divided into parts that exist independent of each other.
-Results aren’t cumulative: you can’t blow out an opponent in the first set and coast to a victory.
-A tennis match is more similar to a playoff series than a four-quarter game.
+Tennis is a unique sport in that each match is divided into parts that exist independently.
+Results aren’t cumulative; you can’t blow out an opponent in the first set and coast to a victory.
+In this sense, tennis matches have more in common with a playoff series than a four-quarter game.